uaraven/semblance/docs/manual.md

   Defines a macro named `name` with a list of formal `parameters` and body of s-expressions.
 Major difference from other LISPs around is that `defmacro` special form never evaluates the body, so there is no need to use backquote.
-  In fact backquote is not supported in Semblance.
+  In fact backquote is not supported in Semblance (yet).

   You still need to use comma to escape parameters and you can still use `@` to unwrap lists.